KWang-1/FireHack3/README.md

 ## Overview of Problem

 In this hackathon, we were given a series of scenarios.
-Each scenario consists of one or more drones, and one or more hazard zones.
+Each scenario consists of one or more drones, and one or more hazard zones, within a 3D environment.
 Knowledge of the scenario is only known through information returned by the drones.
 The goal of the challenge is to accurately map the hazard zone boundary, over time.